What is a Medical-Legal Partnership (MLP)?

 For information about how to apply to become an AmeriCorps member MLP attorney in locations across the nation, please visit the AmeriCorps Position Description Page

 If you are interested in serving as an AmeriCorps member MLP attorney in Alaska, we accept ongoing applications.
 Positions that have immediate openings will be posted on ALSC’s job opportunities board, but applicants are encouraged to apply for any of the positions at any time.
+This program is available to all, without regard to race, color, national origin, gender, age, religion, sexual orientation, disability, gender identity or expression, political affiliation, marital or parental status, genetic information and military service.

 The AmeriCorps member will offer trainings for health providers and comprehensive legal assistance for low-income patients at the partnering hospital or health clinic serving primarily Alaska Native and Native American individuals.
 By focusing on cases that promote income growth, housing stability, and personal safety, the MLP uses legal advocacy as a tool to address social determinants of health.